The Evolution of Risk Management in Global Investigations

 - has been the subject of any litigation involving fraud or other allegations of illegality within the past five years.

 Pre-transaction due diligence in the above-listed areas (and others) is crucial.
-This is especially so due to the disruption and rapid change impacting businesses and corporate supply chains due to the covid-19 pandemic.
-Many industries face new inherent risks in their business (for instance, due to factors such as increased digitisation, reduced time spent vetting new business partners and ventures, or higher costs paired with reduced supply forcing businesses to make fast decisions on key issues).
 Conducting thorough and well-timed due diligence has never been more important to reduce the risk of entering into a transaction that could be financially and reputationally damaging, and to provide leverage to companies that later find themselves in the crosshairs of a government investigation.
-For example, in its FCPA Corporate Enforcement Policy, the DOJ has stated that there is a presumption of declination for an acquirer that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.5
+For example, in its FCPA Corporate Enforcement Policy, the DOJ has stated that there is a presumption of declination for an acquirer that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.

-Whatever risk factor is being investigated, not only the primary due diligence activities t, but also the response to the information delivered by standard or enhanced due diligence, may stimulate wider investigation.
-The initial response separates the strong organisation from the weak and moves compliance culture from a tick-box habit to best-in-class governance and control.6
+Whatever risk factor is being investigated, not only the primary due diligence activities but also the response to the information delivered by standard or enhanced due diligence may stimulate wider investigation.
+The initial response separates strong organisations from the weak and moves compliance culture from a tick-box habit to best-in-class governance and control.

 2.2.2 External investigations

 18.104.22.168 Contact by regulatory and law enforcement authorities